 - 1. Move ground speed lever (GSL) (A) out of PARK towards the seat and hold. - 2.
-Slowly turn the steering wheel in the desired direction of turn.
+Slowly turn the steering wheel in the direction in which you want to turn.
 The windrower will pivot between the drive wheels. - 3.
 To increase the turn radius, slowly move the GSL away from NEUTRAL.

-Remember that this will increase ground speed as well. - 4.
-To stop the turn, slowly turn the steering wheel back to its centered position.
+Remember that this will increase ground speed as well.

+4. To stop the turn, slowly turn the steering wheel back to its centered position.